GioF71/ympd-docker/README.md

 It will take very little time even on a Raspberry Pi.
 When it's finished, you can run the container following the previous instructions.
 Just be careful to use the tag you have built.

+## Issues

+I am currently using ubuntu:bionic as a base image due to a linker issue on the arm/v7 build.
+I will try to upgrade to a more current base image as soon as possibile.